girlguidinghertfordshire/ggherts/_noticeboards/2021-10-08-defibrillator-grants.md

   display_name: The County Office
   first_name: null
   last_name: null
-lastmod: 2022-07-20T20:08:03.322Z
+lastmod: 2022-09-03T09:39:53.867Z
 ---

-Recent tragic cardiac arrest events involving persons at the peak of their fitness goes to show that cardiac arrest can happen to literally anyone, anytime, anywhere!
+The tragic effects of the Covid 19 Pandemic have highlighted the fact that Cardiac Arrest does not discriminate and affects anyone, at any time, of any age!

-If you go into cardiac arrest, without a defibrillator, you have a 7% chance of survival.
-If a defibrillator is on the patient within the first 3-5 minutes, the chances of survival is over 70%.
+Cardiac Arrest kills over 60,000 people, of all ages, in the UK each year.
+If a heart defibrillator is used within 3-5 minutes of a cardiac arrest, the chances of survival increases from 6% to a huge 74%.

-London Hearts have launched an initiative to assist in obtaining this life-saving equipment.
-We are currently able to offer a minimum £200 grant towards the cost of every Defibrillator we supply to Girlguiding across England.

-With every Defibrillator we supply we provide free online training.
+We currently have a £300 grant available towards the cost in order to assist you in acquiring a defibrillator.
+With every Defibrillator we supply, we provide free online CPR/defibrillator awareness training.

-Equipment is available now and can be with you in a matter of days.
+Equipment is available now.

 In order to proceed in obtaining a Defibrillator simply complete the short online application to receive a quote: [londonhearts.org/apply-for-a-defib](https://londonhearts.org/apply-for-a-defib)

+If you have any queries please contact <tia@londonhearts.org> or telephone [020 7043 2493](tel:02070432493).